wwysoc2/gdc-maf-tool/README.md

 Easy GDC MAF file concatenation

-The GDC MAF Concatenation Tool automatically downloads a set of open-access XXXX MAFs from the Genomic Data Commons and concatenates them.
+The GDC MAF Concatenation Tool automatically downloads a set of open-access MAFs from the Genomic Data Commons and concatenates them.
 Each subset of MAFs can be specified using a manifest downloaded from the GDC Data Portal (https://portal.gdc.cancer.gov) or using project IDs.

 Either a manifest (-m) or project (-p) must be specified.
 More than one project can be specified by passing a comma-delimited string with no spaces; i.e. TCGA-LUAD,TCGA-LUSC